Don’t Unwind Your Good Strategic Thinking

-When I got a reminder to complete the survey, I wondered how many other stopped before completing the survey.
+When I received a reminder to complete the survey, I wondered how many others had stopped before finishing it.
 How many others wanted context?

 I see this happen all the time as great ideas take flight during the implementation plan phase.
 Folks like to jump in and get into their great ideas, but they do not always tie these ideas to the context provided by the strategic plan.
 Providing strategic context is a core discipline of strong strategic management.

-When organizations lack strategic management practices, leaders forget to set the context in our effort to engage others in action.
-When I work with teams to implement the strategic plan, I am often the wet blanket initially slowing the process down to ask context setting questions.
+When organizations lack strategic management practices, leaders forget to set the context in their effort to engage others in action.
+When I work with teams to implement the strategic plan, I am often the wet blanket, initially slowing the process down to ask context-setting questions.
 However, just like the turtle and the hare, sometimes going slow is the way to go faster.

 Here are a few simple questions you can pose the next time you feel greater context is needed: